borkshop/kni/CHANGE.md

 The story can start anywhere you put your `@start` label, or in a file called `start.kni`.

+This version also merges support for hyperlinks, which was introduced in minor version 2.3.0 and first appears in the version 3 train here.
+The language allows hyperlinks to be expressed and passes them through as unaltered text to the rendering engine.
+This comes with the recommendation that hyperlinks be expressed in stand-alone blocks like `{Example https://example.com}` and for the rendering engine to appreciate the entire block as a hyperlink instead of a span of text if it can.

 # v3.0.0

 This version allows options to be declared in subroutines.